oracle/graal/docs/reference-manual/graalvm-updater.md

 gu --show-ee-token
 ```

-To use this download token on another machine, copy the download token and set the `$GRAAL_EE_DOWNLOAD_TOKEN` environment variable:
+To use this download token on another machine, copy the download token, and set the `$GRAAL_EE_DOWNLOAD_TOKEN` environment variable:
 ```shell
 export GRAAL_EE_DOWNLOAD_TOKEN=<valid-download-token>
 ```